swallowcamel/nancywiki/Defining-routes.md

 ### The IRouteSegmentExtractor interface

-This interface is responsible for breaking up a route pattern into parts, which is then passed in to the `IRoutePatternMatcher` and can be used to easier work with the route when trying to deterring if it is a match or not.
+This interface is responsible for breaking a route pattern into parts which can then be passed in to the `IRoutePatternMatcher`.
+This can simplify working with the route when determining if it is a match.

 ```c#
 /// <summary>